 When I turned around, he said, “Now I’ll make a wish.”

 He got on one knee, presented a beautiful box with a ring in it, and asked me to marry him.

 “Seriously?
 Seriously?
 Really?
 Seriously?”

 Then I heard someone say, “My God!
 He’s proposing to her!”

 This got me to blurt out, “Of course!” … which wasn’t good enough.
 He stayed on his knee until I eventually I got the “Yes!” out.

-Afterwards, we were kissing in the shade by the well when a Disney cast member asked us to move because we were standing where Princess Aurora was going to resume taking photos.
+Afterward, we were kissing in the shade by the well when a Disney cast member asked us to move because we were standing where Princess Aurora was going to resume taking photos.
 I told her he had just proposed and showed her the ring.
-The cast member burst out into squealing.
+The cast members burst out into squealing.
 Then Aurora asked us if we wanted a picture of her.
-Who’s to say “no” to a princes?
-That’s why we have a picture with her.
+Who’s to say “no” to a princess?
+That’s why we have a picture of her.